cyb0rg71/Bug-Hunting-Cheatsheet/HTTP Request Smuggling.md

 HACKED
 ```
-Now send both request one by one and see error message in second request response.
+Now send both request one by one and see error message in second request's response.